 Hydro One's distribution business consists of owning, operating and maintaining Hydro One's distribution system, which Hydro One Inc. owns primarily through its wholly-owned subsidiary, Hydro One Networks, the largest local distribution company in Ontario.
 The Company's distribution system is also the largest in Ontario.
 The Company's distribution business is a rate-regulated business that earns revenues mainly by charging distribution rates that are subject to approval by the OEB.
 Hydro One's distribution business also includes the business of its wholly-owned subsidiary, Hydro One Remote Communities, which supplies electricity to customers in remote communities in northern Ontario.
-The Company's distribution rates are generally determined using a performance-based model, except for the distribution rates of Hydro One Remote Communities, which are set on a cost-recovery basis and do not include a return on equity.
+The distribution rates of Hydro One Remote Communities, which are set on a cost-recovery basis and do not include a return on equity.

-Hydro One's distribution business represented approximately 38% of its total assets as at December 31, 2021, and accounted for approximately 49% of its total revenue in 2021, net of purchased power,2 and approximately 75% of its total revenue in 2021 and approximately 49% of its total revenue in 2020, net of purchased power and approximately 76% of its total revenue in 2020.
+Hydro One's distribution business represented approximately 38% of its total assets as at December 31, 2022, and accounted for approximately 48% of its total revenues in 2022, net of purchased power,2 and approximately 73% of its total revenues in 2022 and approximately 49% of its total revenues in 2021, net of purchased power and approximately 75% of its total revenues in 2021.
 Distribution revenues include distribution rates approved by the OEB and amounts to reimburse Hydro One for the cost of purchasing electricity delivered to its distribution customers.
 Distribution revenues also include minor ancillary service revenues, such as fees related to the joint use of the Company's distribution poles by participants in the telecommunications and cable television industries, as well as miscellaneous charges such as charges for late payments.

-As at December 31, 2021, Hydro One's distribution assets were approximately \$11 billion.
+As at December 31, 2022, Hydro One's distribution assets were approximately \$12 billion.